Susono: History

 During the Edo period, the area was mostly tenryō territory under direct control of the Tokugawa shogunate.
 After the Meiji Restoration, on February 1, 1889, a train station was opened in the center of rural Suntō District on what later became the Tōkaidō Main Line connecting Tokyo with Shizuoka.
 With the establishment of the modern municipalities system in April of the same year, the area was reorganized into 24 villages.
 Originally called "Sano Station", the train station was renamed Susono Station in 1915.
 Susono Town was founded on April 4, 1952, through the merger of Koizumi and Izumi Villages.
 On September 30, 1956, Fukara Village merged with Susono Town, and on September 1, 1957, Tomioka and Suyama Villages also merged.
 Susono became a city on January 1, 1971.
 The design of the city flag represents the union of the original five villages.

 Government

-Atami has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 19 members.
+Susono has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 19 members.